sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database.md

     NOT indisvalid AND
     NOT EXISTS (SELECT 1 FROM pg_stat_progress_create_index pci WHERE pci.index_relid = pi.indexrelid)
 ```
-Additionally Grafana will alert you of an index is this state. _The Grafana alert can be found unders its database charts._ Ex: `Site Admin > Monitoring > Postgres > Invalid Indexes (unusable by query planner)`
+Additionally Grafana will alert you of an index is in this state. _The Grafana alert can be found under it's database's charts._ Ex: `Site Admin > Monitoring > Postgres > Invalid Indexes (unusable by query planner)`

 ## Further resources